-The SDGs came into effect in January 2016, and they will continue to guide UNDP policy and funding until 2030.
-As the lead UN development agency, the United Nations Development Programme is uniquely placed to help implement the Goals through our work in some 170 countries and territories.
+The SDGs came into effect in January 2016, and they will continue to guide United Nations Development Programme policy and funding until 2030.
+As the lead UN development agency, the UNDP is uniquely placed to help implement the Goals through its work in some 170 countries and territories.

-Our strategic plan focuses on key areas including poverty alleviation, democratic governance and peacebuilding, climate change and disaster risk, and economic inequality.
+UNDP's strategic plan focuses on key areas including poverty alleviation, democratic governance and peacebuilding, climate change and disaster risk, and economic inequality.
 UNDP provides support to governments to integrate the SDGs into their national development plans and policies.
 This work is already underway, as we support many countries in accelerating progress already achieved under the Millennium Development Goals.